Looking for an easy organic marmalade recipe? Try my very favourite recipe, that’s tried and tested and downright delicious.

 - 1 kg of organic seville oranges

-- A large heavy bottomed pan cast iron or a preserve pan
+- A large heavy bottomed pan (use a cast iron or a preserve pan)

-Wash your oranges, then place them whole in a large pan alongside 4 pints of water and the lemon juice.
+- Wash your oranges, then place them whole in a large pan.
+To the pan add 4 pints of water and the lemon juice.

-Making sure the oranges are fully submerged (I used a pyrex casserole dish lid to weigh them down – see above!), bring it all to the boil then simmer for 2 hours, until the peel is soft and easily pierced with a fork.
+- Making sure the oranges are fully submerged (I used a pyrex casserole dish lid to weigh them down – see above!), bring it all to a boil.
+Once boiling, then simmer for 2 hours, until the peel is soft and easily pierced with a fork.
 I found a lot of water boiled off at this stage so I kept topping it up to keep a consistent level of water.

-Once the oranges are cool enough to handle, cut them in half and using a spoon scoop out as much of the pith and stones from each of the orange halves as you can.
-As it’s boiled for so long it should scoop out really easily.
+- Once the oranges are cool enough to handle, cut them in half.
+Then, using a spoon, scoop out as much of the pith and stones from each of the orange halves as you can.
+As the oranges have boiled for so long, the pith should scoop out really easily.
 Place the pith and stones in a bowl and keep to the side.

-At this point you'll also want to sterilise your jars and lids (see this handy guide on how to sterilise jars.
+- At this point, you will need to sterilise your jars and lids (see this handy guide on how to sterilise jars).

-Then sieve the liquid into a bowl using a fine sieve.
-Using a spoon press down on the pith so that as much liquid is squeezed out as possible into the bowl, then discard the pith, and return the liquid to the pan.
+- Once boiled, sieve the liquid into a bowl using a fine sieve.
+Using a spoon, press down on the pith so that as much liquid is squeezed out as possible into the bowl.
+Once done, discard the pith, and return the liquid to the pan.

-Let it boil (a rolling boil with lots of bubbles) for 15 minutes.
-I found I had to stir my mixture to stop the orange peel from burning to the bottom of the pan – the mixture will spit at you when you do this so do take extreme care and stand as well back as you can!
+- Let it boil (a rolling boil with lots of bubbles) for 15 minutes.
+I found I had to stir my mixture to stop the orange peel from burning to the bottom of the pan.
+The mixture will spit at you when you do this.
+Do take extreme care and stand as well back as you can!

 I hope you enjoy this organic marmalade recipe!
 What’s your favourite preserve?
 Also, do you normally bother buying organic skinned fruit?
 I would love to hear your thoughts on this!